Scout (rocket family)

 The Scout family of rockets were American launch vehicles designed to place small satellites into orbit around the Earth.
 The Scout multistage rocket was the first orbital launch vehicle to be entirely composed of solid fuel stages.
 It was also the only vehicle of that type until the successful launch of the Japanese Lambda 4S in 1970.

-The original Scout (an acronym for Solid Controlled Orbital Utility Test system) was designed in 1957 at the NACA, at Langley center.
+The original Scout (a backronym for Solid Controlled Orbital Utility Test system) was designed in 1957 at the NACA, at Langley center.
 Scout launch vehicles were used from 1961 until 1994.
 To enhance reliability the development team opted to use "off the shelf" hardware, originally produced for military programs.
 According to the NASA fact sheet:

 "... the first stage motor was a combination of the Jupiter Senior and the Navy Polaris; the second stage came from the Army MGM-29 Sergeant; and the third and fourth stage motors were designed by Langley engineers who adapted a version of the Navy Vanguard."